Kalai's flag conjecture for locally anti-blocking polytopes: Notations and preliminaries

 \subsection{Sketch of the proof and plan of the paper}

-Let $P$ be a proper locally anti-blocking polytope and consider the standard fan $\phist$ in $\RR^d$, which consists of cones positively spanned by all subsets of $\{\pm e_i\}_{i=1}^d$ which don't contain both $\pm e_i$ for any $i$ (that is, $\phist$ is the fan containing all the orthants in $\RR^d$).
+Let $P$ be a proper locally anti-blocking polytope and consider the standard fan $\phist$ in $\RR^d$, which consists of cones positively spanned by all subsets of $\{\pm e_i\}_{i=1}^d$ which don't contain both $\pm e_i$ for any $i$ (that is, $\phist$ is the minimal fan containing all the orthants in $\RR^d$).
 We start by introducing the notion of a \textit{sign} of a flag $F \in \flags(P)$ in \Cref{sec:signs}.
 The sign of $F$, denoted $\sign F$, is defined as the minimal cone in $\phist$ that intersects all the relative interiors of the faces composing $F$, and it is shown that $\dim \sign F \geq \dim P$.
 Therefore for the full-dimensionsional polytope $P$, the signs of all its flags are full dimensional cones in $\phist$.
 For a cone $C \in \phist$, we denote by $\signedflags{C}(P)$ the set of flags of the intersection $P \cap \lin C$ that have sign exactly $C$, where $\lin C = \aff C - \aff C$ is the linear span.
 Note that these are not flags of $P$ itself, but of a section, see \Cref{fig:raise} for an example.
+In \Cref{sec:flip_lemma}, we state and prove \Cref{lem:unique_proj}, which will later be used in \Cref{sec:inequality}.

 We count the flags of $P$ inductively as follows.
 For any cone $D \in \phist$ and one of its facets $C$ (which is also a cone of $\phist$ of course), we build an injection $\chi_C^D: \signedflags{C}(P) \to \signedflags{D}(P)$, and we show that these injections have disjoint images, for different facets $C$ of $D$.
 Since a cone $D \in \phist$ has exactly $\dim D$ facets, an inductive argument gives $|\signedflags{D}(P)| \geq \dim D !$ for all $D \in \phist$.
 Specifically for full-dimensional cones $D$, we get $|\signedflags{D}(P)| \geq d!$, and since there are $2^d$ full-dimensional cones (i.e. the orthants of $\RR^d$) and